pooyanrg/CAB/README.md

-# Official implementation of Co-Attention Bottleneck: Explainable and Causal Attention Emerged from Transformers Trained to Detect Images Changes
+# Co-Attention Bottleneck: Explainable and Causal Attention Emerged from Transformers Trained to Detect Images Changes

 ## Requirements